 Far North/Arctic: daytime highs in the mid 20s to upper 30s, with low temperatures in the mid-teens to upper 20s.

-Of course, summer is the peak season for tourism, and for good reason.
+Of course, summer is the peak season for tourism and considered the best time for Alaska cruises, and for good reason.
 Running from late June to mid-August, summer has the warmest temperatures, near endless sunlight (approximately 18 hours or more per day!), and the best chances for viewing wildlife.
 And with the tourism industry in full swing, you’ll find more services and a seemingly endless list of activities to take part in.
 But you won’t be alone — more stuff to do and nicer weather means more people — and the prices will generally be a bit higher.

 Average Summer Temperatures: